clean-css/clean-css/README.md

 ]);
 ```

 Passing an array of hashes allows you to explicitly specify the order in which the input files are concatenated.
-Whereas when you use a single hash the order is determined by the [traversal order of object properties](http://2ality.com/2015/10/property-traversal-order-es6.html).
+Whereas when you use a single hash the order is determined by the [traversal order of object properties](http://2ality.com/2015/10/property-traversal-order-es6.html) - available since 4.1.0-pre.

 Important note - any `@import` rules already present in the hash will be resolved in memory.